capricorn86/happy-dom/packages/happy-dom-without-nodejs/README.md

 [Happy DOM](https://github.com/capricorn86/happy-dom) focuses heavily on performance and can be used as an alternative to [JSDOM](https://github.com/jsdom/jsdom).

+This package makes it possible to use Happy DOM in an environment without Node.js.
+Some functionality such as HTTP requests is not supported by this package yet.

+As VM is part of Node.js, this package does not support running JavaScript in a sandbox.
+Javascript will be executed in the global scope.

 ### DOM Features

 - Custom Elements (Web Components)